huanyun1218924/DP_T2D/README.md

 ```

 ## 🔬 Simulated Sample Data
-- `model_training_sample.Rdata`: used for elastic net model training and initial testing
+- `model_training_sample.Rdata`: used for elastic net model training and initial testing for developing dietary metabolomic signatures, with sample size and variable structure same with raw dataset

-- `signature_sample.RData`: contain signature information, test sample for signature calculation, and annotation file
+- `signature_sample.RData`: contain signature information, test sample for signature calculation, and metabolite annotation file

 - `t2d_sample`: used for prospective analysis between dietary pattern scores and metabolomic signatures and type 2 diabetes

-- `micro_sample`: used for microbiome analysis
+- `micro_sample`: used for microbiome analysis, with sample size and variable structure same with raw dataset

 ## 🧬 Main Analysis Code